-This quick summary describes each of DRNC’s proposed advocacy Targets, explains why they are important, and tells how DRNC is working to address these legal problems.
+This quick summary describes each of DRNC’s 2024 advocacy Targets, explains why they are important, and tells how DRNC is working to address these legal problems.
 These Targets will help us determine what work we should focus on to help the disability community of North Carolina.

 Keep students with disabilities in school